bbolker/testing_bias_distribution/outputs/Notes.md

 ## Odds Ratio

-New updates from @dushoff on Nov 19th on slides
+New updates from @dushoff on Nov 19th slides

 -   Hazard
     -   Pro(+): Usage is relatively easy to justify.